Macalester College (English)

-As an experienced high school English teacher with a particular interest in writing, for more than 15 years I have taught a specific unit on writing college application essays; I have also tutored juniors and seniors individually in how to write successful college application essays.
-In addition, for the past two summers I have been employed as a writing instructor for a Summer College Application Workshop offered by an elite college prep private high school in Minneapolis.
-I am familiar with the 2016 Common Application Prompts (5), and I know what admissions officers are looking for in college app essays.
+As an experienced high school English teacher with a particular interest in writing instruction, for more than 15 years I have taught a specific unit on writing college application essays; I have also tutored juniors and seniors individually in how to write successful college application essays.
+In addition, for the past three summers I have been employed as a writing coach for a Summer College Application Workshop offered by an elite college prep private high school in Minneapolis.
+I am familiar with the 2017 Common Application Prompts, and I know what admissions officers are looking for in college app essays.

 My long career in education included teaching a popular Public Speaking elective designed for students who are "reluctant" speakers as well as for students who aspire to a career that involves public speaking.
 In addition, my English courses always included a Speech/Public Speaking unit or project that often required me to tutor students outside of class time and to work with them on articulation, volume, pacing, eye contact, body language, and overall confidence.

 I consider my role as a writing tutor to 1) make sure that the student understands the requirements of the assignment 2) motivate the student if he or she becomes impatient, tired, or discouraged 3) point out any parts of the student's writing (including sentence completeness, sentence variety, paragraph structure, punctuation, usage, verb tense, diction, voice, and formatting) that do not meet the requirements of the assignment 4) specifically instruct the student on how to correct and improve his or her writing 5) suggest and demonstrate alternate ideas for and/or wording of a thesis or substantiation of the thesis for a formal essay and 6) compliment the student on what aspects of his or her writing are good, even outstanding.